 Archiving gets emails out of sight and mind, yet still allows you to search for them in the future if you need to pull information from them.

 So archive, archive, archive!
-Oh and check out tool #5 in my post here to help you Gmail-ers archive with less clicks.
+Oh and check out #5 in my post here to help you Gmail-ers archive with less clicks.
 It’s simple but amazing!

 4. Filter, don’t label (manually).*

 While labeling emails can seem like a great way to organize your inbox, this tactic uses too much of your energy.
-You will find that you spend a ton of time deciding which label to assign to a particular email.
+You will find you spend a ton of time deciding which label to assign to a particular email.
 This causes decision fatigue, which means you won’t have much brain power left to make important decisions after you’re done labeling all your emails.

 That said, labels can help you stay organized and on task, so what should you do?
 I prefer setting up filters so that when an email arrives, it automatically gets labeled.